Homoki-Ugyvedi-Iroda/transcribe_redact_TUI/README.md

 The "transcription prompt" (using the `initial prompt` of Whisper) is just mildly useful.
 It may help the model in transcribing more precisely a specific list of words in the audio (vocabulary, e.g. proper nouns like persons' or organisations' names, technical terms etc.).

+It's strange that the conversion time for the large model in English is about the same as the medium model in Hungarian:

 See also:

 1. the Whisper [OpenAI paper](https://cdn.openai.com/papers/whisper.pdf) for more technical details,